2014 shootings at Parliament Hill, Ottawa: Parliament buildings

-Vickers's security team, which had been chasing Zehaf-Bibeau, yelled to Vickers that the suspect was hiding in the alcove.
-Vickers immediately ran behind the other side of a nearby column, then dove past the column and fired upward at Zehaf-Bibeau.
+Vickers's security team, which had been chasing, yelled to Vickers that the suspect was hiding in the alcove.
+Vickers immediately ran behind the other side of a nearby column, then dove past the column and fired upward at the attacker.

-Witnesses and reports show RCMP Constable Curtis Barrett, leading the tactical formation, fired the shot that killed Zehaf-Bibeau after Bibeau fired in his direction.
+Witnesses and reports show RCMP Constable Curtis Barrett, leading the tactical formation, fired the shot that killed the attacker after they had fired in his direction.
 CBC television cameras on the scene recorded over 30 shots fired in the final gunfight.
 Footage showed a group of RCMP officers converging near the alcove; two loud gunshots are heard, then a large number of gunshots in rapid succession, then silence.

 Vickers was recorded by CBC video footage walking away from the shooting site, going to the Conservative caucus room.
 Vickers explained to the Conservative caucus what had happened and reportedly said either "I put him down" or "I have engaged the suspect.
 He is deceased."
 According to Vickers's niece: "This is the first time in his career that he's shot anyone."
 Following the shooting, Harper's RCMP security detail arrived and evacuated him, while the Parliament buildings were put into lockdown.

-Perpetrator

-Michael Zehaf-Bibeau (October 16, 1982 – October 22, 2014) was identified by officials as the perpetrator of the shootings.